ambiorix-web/ambiorix/docs/guide/project.md

 ### Add Templates

-There is also a convenience function to add templates.
+There is also a convenience function to add templates in the [generator](https://github.com/JohnCoene/ambiorix.generator).

 <!-- tabs:start -->